 The only nuisance parameter in the likelihood is the polarization efficiency $y_p$.

-To supplement ACT data, we also include a subset of the Planck 2018 CMB data \cite{planck2018results}.
-Following \cite{act_ede}, we combine the ACT power spectra with the Planck 2018 TT power spectrum cut at $\ell = 650$: this combination provides similar constraining power as WMAP.
+We complement ACT data with a subset of the Planck 2018 CMB data \cite{planck2018results}.
+Following \cite{act_ede}, we combine the ACT power spectra with the Planck 2018 TT power spectrum for $\ell < 650$, where Planck has more precise data compared to ACT.
 ACT data by itself cannot constrain the reionization optical depth $\tau$.
-Instead of imposing a Gaussian prior on $\tau$ as in the ACT fiducial analyses \cite{act_cosmo, act_ede}, we choose to include Planck 2018 large-scale polarization spectrum ($\ell < 30$) data in order to constrain $\tau$.
+Instead of imposing a Gaussian prior on $\tau$ as in the ACT official analyses \cite{act_cosmo, act_ede}, we choose to include Planck 2018 large-scale polarization spectrum ($\ell < 30$) data in order to constrain $\tau$.
 The combination of ACT spectra up to $\ell = 3000$, Planck 2018 TT spectrum cut at $\ell = 650$ and low-$\ell$ EE will be henceforth referred to simply as CMB.
-We also study the inclusion of CMB Lensing from Planck 2018, which we refer to this dataset as CMBL.
+We also study the inclusion of CMB Lensing from Planck 2018, and we refer to this dataset as CMBL.